2/06/2006

 And Slovenia, the "ninth land" (a reference to Handke's 1991 book"The Dreamer's Farewell from the Ninth Land" - ed), is no longer a home for you?

 Three or four years before the war, Slovenian poets started to say we aren't Yugoslavs, we're Central Europeans.
 In Croatia we'll make a two-storey high wall against the Serbs, the Macedonians, the Muslims and the Albanians.
 To put it another way: my hackles rise at the way a region has been made into an ideology.
 So I said goodbye to Slovenia.
 To its poets.
 They've wreaked considerable havoc.
-Maybe that's overdoing it, but I'd never have done something like that: using a
+Maybe that's overdoing it, but I'd never have done something like that: using a region as a cudgel, using a countryside you love, where the rhythm of the language comes from, to disparage other people.

 Slovenia is considered the success story among the countries of the former Yugoslavia.
 It's in NATO and the EU, its politics are solid, and it is becoming more affluent.

 The Slovenians were clever.
 They thought, we have tourism, we're close to Austria, Germany, Italy.
 When money's at stake, we don't give a damn about Yugoslavia.
 I salute Slovenia, if you like.
 But I don't go around waving the flag.
+My heart no longer swells

 at the thought.
 But maybe that's my problem.